project-sunbird/project-sunbird.github.io/pages/features-documentation/mobileapp/allappfeatures.md

 You can download the sample version of the Sunbird Mobile App to explore its out-of-box functionality and features.
 The app is used to consume content maintained by an organization using a mobile device.
 In case of Sunbird's sample mobile app, the content available is maintained in the Sunbird repository.
 The app has the following features:

 * Sign in with registered credentials
-* Use the app as a Guest or annoymous user
+* Use the app as a Guest or anonymous user
 * Consume content in Online or Offline mode
 * Search content from the content repository, when Online
 * Search content downloaded on mobile device, when offline